DataDog/documentation/content/en/service_owners_guide/plan.md

 - Review [Synthetics Consumption Considerations][23]
 - Reduce test maintenance by using [sub-tests][24].
 - Make rational choices in test location selection.
 Users are often from different regions around the world.
 Test from where your customers actually are.
-- Use Synthetics in conjunction with APM and RUM .
+- Use Synthetics in conjunction with APM and RUM.
 - Define the use cases for Synthetics vs [HTTP Checks][25].

 ## Optimizing data collection

-Datadog can collect and observe many things in your environments, however, it is important to limit the amount of collection points and establish guard rails.
+Datadog can collect and observe many things in your environments.
+However, it is important to limit the amount of collection points and establish guard rails.
 In this section we will discuss the mechanisms that control the telemetry collection, and discuss how these can be codified into local standards.

 ### Infrastructure